North Rainbow Express

 As you can see, the Harbor Rainbow was a train that combined many unusual features, but there is information that it was not very well used, and it appears that its operation ceased in the early 2000s

-With the opening of the Hokkaido Shinkansen, the specifications of the facilities inside the Seikan Tunnel have been significantly changed.
-As a result, most existing vehicles can no longer pass through the Seikan Tunnel , and the main vehicles that can pass through the tunnel under their own power are limited to the following:
+With the opening of the Hokkaido Shinkansen, the specifications of the facilities inside the Seikan Tunnel were significantly changed.
+As a result,most existing trains can no longer pass through the Seikan Tunnel, and the main trains that can travel through the Seikan Tunnel under their own power are limited to the following:

-(In addition, vehicles used for equipment inspections also pass through the Seikan Tunnel.)
+(In addition, other vehicles used for equipment inspections also pass through the Seikan Tunnel.)

-First of all, the E5 and H5 series trains cannot run on lines other than the Shinkansen (conventional lines), so they cannot go to Hakodate Station or Akita Station, which are not Shinkansen stations, even if they are pulled by a locomotive .
-You might be wondering if there is an Akita Shinkansen at Akita Station, but the Akita Shinkansen section between Morioka Station and Akita Station is actually a conventional line.
+First of all, E5 and H5 series trains cannot operate on lines other than the Shinkansen (conventional lines), soimpossible for them to go to Hakodate Station or Akita Station, which are not Shinkansen stations, even if they are pulled by a locomotive.
+You might be wondering about Akita Station, since there is the Akita Shinkansen, but the section of the Akita Shinkansen between Morioka Station and Akita Station is actually a conventional line.

 The Train Suite Shiki-shima, which debuted in 2017, actually operates on the route between Akita Station and Hakodate Station, so there are no issues with that.
 However, it is a vehicle used for tours that cost anywhere from several hundred thousand yen to over one million yen.
 It is highly unlikely that it would ever be used for a special train between Akita Station and Hakodate Station